alexandrezfs/SupMemory/README.md

-supmemory
+SupMemory
 =========

-[ANDROID] A pairs game on Android
+A pairs game on Android.

+Developped with IntellijIDEA.